 Morris Bart, LLC Builds Cases Against Moving Van Drivers and Their Employers

-A truck accident lawyer from New Orleans may be able to help accident victims build a case against both the moving van operator who caused the accident and that driver’s employer.
+A New Orleans truck accident lawyer may be able to help accident victims build a case against both the moving van operator who caused the accident and that driver’s employer.
 This is possible under La.
 Civ.
 Code Art.
 2320, which holds the company responsible for a worker’s negligence when it occurs on the job.

 Our contingency-fee firm files insurance claims and civil lawsuits in Orleans Parish and other jurisdictions for our clients.
 For 40 years, we have fought for the best possible outcome for those we represent in collision cases.